 - Spring Roundtable on Careers: The World Beyond the Major

-Students wishing to major in History of Art and Architecture should consult with the Undergraduate Program Director.
+Students wishing to major in History of Art and Architecture should consult with the Undergraduate Program Director, Nancy Noble.
+Please contact her at firstname.lastname@example.org to make an appointment.
 We encourage students to take two survey courses (preferably 100 and 110) before declaring the major, but exceptions are made, especially for transfer students.
 Each major selects or is assigned a faculty advisor and should consult with the advisor each semester during counseling week in order to obtain approval for the following semester’s courses.
 Course listings, including those for other Five College art history departments, are available in the Department’s Main Office each semester.